sr320/LabDocs/Gavery_CV.md

 #Mackenzie Gavery
-PhD Candiate; School of Aquatic & Fishery Sciences,
+PhD Candiate; School of Aquatic & Fishery Science
 Thesis: DNA methylation as a source of epigenetic regulation in the Pacific oyster (*Crassostrea gigas*)
 Expected Completion: Spring 2014